vishalpandeynits/GURU/README.md

 AN ONLINE CLASS PORTAL<br>
 This portal provides all functionalities for conduction of a smooth online classroom by school/College.

-Note: This repository is just for showcase for visitors/ internship recruiters.
-There is another more better private repository.

 **Installation**

 <h4> Make sure python and pip is already installed in your system </h4>